AndreasGkizis/SerilogExample/README.md

 1. [simple_debug_console_file_logging]()

-    In this case I am attempting to dynamically edit the appsettings.json file before creating the logger.
+    Dymancally edit the appsettings.json file vie the program.cs file before creating the logger.
-This way the user of the program would need to enter the connection string only once and it would populate the file
+This way the user of the program would need to enter the connection string only once and it would populate the file and use the new file to configure the loggers

+## Things I want to implement in the future  :crystal_ball:
+1. [ ] Docker Support for both the app and the database
+1. [ ] Improve the recursive functions to be more adaptive
+1. [ ] Add summaries to all functions

+### &#127882; Any Feedback is always welcome &#128170;

+&#10097; Feel free to contact me via my [LinkedIn Profile](https://www.linkedin.com/in/andreas-gkizis-a9ab29a5/)